Board of Directors

 As far as the structure of the Scheme allows, the appropriate mix and balance of skills available is considered and appropriate checks are undertaken before appointing a person a director.

 New directors will be inducted to the Scheme and appropriate professional development opportunities are provided to develop and maintain the skills and knowledge needed to perform their role as directors effectively.

 The Company is committed to gender diversity which is demonstrated by high female participation at all levels of the organisation.

-Currently 44% of the Board of Directors are female, 25% of the leadership team are female, and the rest of the staff are ten male and seven female members.
-The overall percentage is 40% female and 60% male.
+Currently 44% of the Board of Directors are female, 33% of the management team are female, and the rest of the staff are seven male and nine female members.
+The overall percentage is 50/50 female and male.

 The Directors appoint, with the Commission’s approval, a person to be the independent Chair of the Board a three-year term.
 The Chair is eligible for reappointment for a subsequent term or terms of three years.